The best savings accounts in Canada offer high-interest rates and a no-fee account with free withdrawals and deposit privileges.

 The best high-interest savings accounts are offered by virtual banks and provide the following benefits:

-- You earn a higher interest rate compared to a regular savings account or a chequing account which often pays nothing
+- You earn a higher interest rate than a regular savings account or a chequing account which often pays nothing.

 Disadvantages of a High-Interest Savings Account

-- A savings account offers a lower return expectation compared to investment assets such as ETFs, mutual funds and stocks
+- A savings account offers a lower return expectation than investment assets such as ETFs, mutual funds, and stocks.

 Are High-Interest Savings Accounts Taxable?

-Yes, the interest income you earn on your high-interest savings account is taxable income and it is taxed at your marginal tax rate.
+Yes, the interest income you earn on your high-interest savings account is taxable, and it is taxed at your marginal tax rate.

 The bank will send you a return of investment slip (T5) for your tax return filing purposes.